So you're about to create your own podcast ads...

 That's great!
 To ensure a good experience for our listeners, there are minimum requirements that must be met for all Spotify Podcast Ads.
 From tech specs to creative rules, we’ve outlined the boxes that need to be checked when writing and producing Spotify podcast creative.
 Without these, the ads may not get approved to run.

 Here are the mandatory technical specs for your podcast ad, based on industry standards.

-Max length is 30 seconds (both for pre-rolls and mid-rolls).
+Max length is 30 seconds for pre-rolls and 60 seconds for mid-rolls

 Required for ad trafficking.